lawrennd/talks/_ai/ai-and-security-handelsblatt-tech-2026.md

 \notes{Open with the core mismatch: speed/scale/distance from context.
 For agentic AI, the key shift is that the model doesn't just generate text; it can act through tools and workflows.
 That turns prompt injection and instruction hijacking into operational security problems.}

+\newslides{The opportunity: a judgement layer}

+\slidesincremental{
+* Despite rapid change, one constant remains: the attack surface keeps expanding.
+* Teams ship faster than ever; threats scale faster than most review and governance cycles.
+* Many organisations lack a *judgement layer* that turns security noise into “what matters now”.
+}

+\notes{This is the wedge: security is becoming an interpretation and coordination problem under time pressure.
+For Trent, the product claim is “becoming the Security Agent”: a judgement layer that helps small and medium enterprises identify, prioritise, and close their real risks—without turning every decision into a heavyweight process.}

+\include{_ai/includes/institutional-tacit-knowledge-short.md}

 \newslides{Europe’s opportunity: trust as infrastructure}

 \slidesincremental{
-* Competitive advantage is not just model quality—it’s *deployability*: delegation that stays legible under audit, incident response, and regulation.
+* Competitive advantage is not just model quality, it’s *deployability*: delegation that stays legible under audit, incident response, and regulation.
 * When authority boundaries are explicit, security becomes an accelerant (faster approvals, safer automation), not a brake.
-* Agentic systems need “delegation contracts”: what is allowed, on what evidence, with what recovery path.
+* Agentic systems need "delegation poilcies": what is allowed, on what evidence, with what recovery path.
 }

 \include{_policy/includes/shannon-information.md}